2021 Hyundai Tucson now available in Plug-In Hybrid form

 “The mission of ‘Sensuous Sportiness’ is to elevate the emotional qualities of automotive design.
 We want our customers to feel moved.
 With the all-new Tucson, we are introducing its ultimate evolution and a definitive statement about Hyundai’s unstoppable forward momentum,” said SangYup Lee, senior vice president and head of Hyundai Global Design Center.

-The all-new Tucson will be larger than the current model by being 20mm longer, 15mm wider, the wheelbase will be increased by 10mm, and it will have a much longer bonnet.
+The all-new Tucson will is larger than the outgoing model by being 20mm longer, 15mm wider, the wheelbase will be increased by 10mm, and it will have a much longer bonnet.
 A light bar runs the width of the boot, with claw-like patterns at either end.
 It’s not too dissimilar from a Ford Mustang.

 Those angular jewel-like lights are really set to appear on the upcoming car.
 These lights are being called “Parametric Hidden Lights” by Hyundai, and they purportedly completely turn off to leave a flush angular grille design.
 From the rear, the lights are equally as stunning.